National benchmarks

 National averages by quality tier with sources, regional variation, year-over-year material cost shifts from PPG, BASF, and Axalta, labour rate inflation per BLS data, and the line items that got cheaper as well as the ones that got more expensive.
 The full picture of where paint pricing sits in 2026.

-These are national average prices for a mid-size sedan respray (Camry, Accord, Sonata, Altima, Malibu).
+These are estimated planning ranges for a mid-size sedan respray (Camry, Accord, Sonata, Altima, Malibu), not a formal price survey.
 Adjust up 15-40% for SUV, truck, or full-size sedan; adjust down 10-20% for compact or subcompact.
-Year-over-year change is from 2025 to 2026 mid-year benchmarks.
+The year-over-year figures are estimates of the direction and rough scale of 2025 to 2026 movement, built from published chain tier pricing and refinish-trade labour data.

 Regional variation